kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Module12_Exercise_Answers.md

     SELECT
         -- Primary segmentation varies by country and order pattern CASE
-            WHEN c.Country IN ('USA', 'Canada') THEN
+            WHEN c.CountryID IN ('USA', 'Canada') THEN
                 CASE
                     WHEN customer_metrics.TotalRevenue >= 100000 THEN 'North America Premium'
                     WHEN customer_metrics.OrderCount >= 10 THEN 'North America High Volume'
                     WHEN customer_metrics.OrderCount > 0 THEN 'North America Standard'
                     ELSE 'North America Prospect'
                 END
-            WHEN c.Country IN ('UK', 'Germany', 'France') THEN CASE
+            WHEN c.CountryID IN ('UK', 'Germany', 'France') THEN CASE
                     WHEN customer_metrics.TotalRevenue >= 75000 THEN 'Europe Premium'
                     WHEN customer_metrics.OrderCount >= 8 THEN 'Europe High Volume'